The 30 Best Hot Springs and Geothermal Pools in Iceland

 You've likely heard of the Blue Lagoon, but you might be wondering, what exactly is a lagoon, and how do you find the best lagoons in Iceland?
 A lagoon is a body of water separated from a larger body of water by a narrow landform.
 For example, this could be a reef or a peninsula.

 The Reykjanes peninsula has the best lagoon in Iceland - the world-famous Blue Lagoon.
-There are five lagoons across the country, and each one is unique.
-The newly opened Sky Lagoon just outside Reykjavik has become a favorite among locals and visitors.
+There are multiple lagoons across the country, and each one is unique.
+The Sky Lagoon is just outside Reykjavik and has become a favorite among locals and visitors.

 The allure of these areas is that they're smaller and more concentrated, giving you an Iceland hot spring experience to remember.